5t0n3/ctf-writeups/2023-wolvctf/crypto/downunder/README.md

 Provided: [`source.zip`](source.zip)

+Summary: Small subgroup confinement attack on Diffie Hellman with some HMAC brute forcing and Chinese Remainder Theorem for good measure :)

 ## Solution

 The most interesting file from the extracted source is `key_exchange.py`, which appears to do a [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) of sorts: